antelif/Lending-Library-API/README.md

    copy persisted in database.
 2. When creating a new transaction:
     - All book copies provided should exist in database.
-    - Customer should not have a pending fee (at this point such functionality is not yet implemented and all customers have 0 fee.)
+    - Customer should not have a pending fee.
     - Customer cannot borrow the same book when he haas previously borrowed this book and has not returned it yet - (See `Known Issues` 1).
     - Customer cannot borrow a book of state `BAD`.